mcseves/mcseves.github.io/_posts/2020-11-27-the-ux-of-memory-part2.markdown

 #### Developing our idea

-The team came with several new approaches.
+The team came up with several new approaches.
 I proposed we developed an experience of recognizing sounds, where we would survey the most 'memorable' ones and create a listening experience.
 Ultimately, we decided to pursue another route.

-Sebastian proposed the idea we eventually settled in, based on the notion that relevant music can evoke memories.
+Sebastian proposed the idea we eventually settled for, based on the notion that relevant music can evoke memories.
 We began by creating a form asking our classmates to list two songs that fit into that criteria and transforming the answers into a YouTube playlist.
 The memories recalled should be drawn into a structured map provided by our team.

 {% include image.html url="/assets/img/ux-memory-2-planing.png"%}

-To test the experience, Sebastian and me held at an online session with three people.
+To test the experience, Sebastian and I held an online session with three people.
 Each participant picked a song from the list and was encouraged to draw whatever came to their mind.
 The result was better than we anticipated, as each was able to fill the entire paper with drawings and remarks.
 One of the participants said that they even wished there was more space to draw.
 Discussing our findings with the rest of the team, we decided to change the drawing map's structure to allow more room for thought.
 To share our playlist, Qendressa created an app prototype, made accessible via QR code.

 {% include image.html url="/assets/img/ux-memory-2-test.png"%}